ErpNetDocs/tech/modules/crm/crm-common/crm-common-concepts/determine-product-price.md

 and some not required:

 - **Customer**
-- **Ship To Customer**
+- **Ship to customer**
-- **Enterprise Company** - Only in the specified enterprised company
+- **Enterprise company** - Only in the specified enterprised company
-- **Enterprise Company Location** - Only in the specified enterprise company location
+- **Enterprise company location** - Only in the specified enterprise company location
-- **Distribution Channel** - self-explanatory
+- **Distribution channel** - self-explanatory
-- **Price List** - self-explanatory
+- **Price list** - self-explanatory
-- **Current Product Price** - The current product price should not be changed if it satisfies the conditions and has the same priority as the determined top price.
+- **Current product price** - The current product price should not be changed if it satisfies the conditions and has the same priority as the determined top price.

 @@name filters all product prices for the given product that match these criteria.
 When a product price is defined with a blank value for the customer, the product price applies to **all** customers.
 The same goes for Ship To Customer, From Date, Thru Date and all not required parameters from the list above.